jkekoamartin/apache-pulsar-standalone-geo-replication/README.md

           cat spec/standalone.yaml | name=${cluster} ./mo | kubectl -n pulsar apply -f -
         done

+> **Note**: The deployment uses the `apachepulsar/pulsar-all:latest` image.
+If you encounter issues, you might want to modify the spec/standalone.yaml file to use a specific version tag instead of "latest" to ensure compatibility.

 The [spec/standalone.yaml] file defines a Kubernetes Service and Deployment with a `{{name}}` placeholder.
 If you prefer, you can create three different files and do a `kubectl -n pulsar apply -f {filename}` three times instead.

 # Create alias